lukecollier/trust/README.md

 ```xml
 <root ENV_VAR="Hello">echo $ENV_VAR</root>
 ```
-- Compiling / serializing the xml into a binary format for quicker access, this might not be too useful though given the speed at which the fast\_xml crate parses.
-The idea here would allow you too install multiple config files to a compiled conf

 # Justifications
 ## XML
-XML has fallen out of favour, but I think carries strong qualities for this kind of thing.
+XML has fallen out of favor, but I think carries strong qualities for this kind of thing.
 I personally find it easier to read for UI and the encapsulating nature lends itself well to hierarchies.
 ## Rust
 Good way to learn rust
 ### quick\_xml
 Incredibly fast xml parsing with a nice event based output

 ## Changes
 - panes can no longer be nested